About

 Our History

-YFF was founded in 2021 as a youth organization and in its early stages, its primary objective was to connect service clubs across different international schools in Japan, working towards raising awareness and taking action on all the United Nations' Sustainable Development Goals (SDGs).
+Youth For Future (YFF) was founded in 2021 as a youth-led organization.
+In its early stages, our primary objective was to connect service clubs across international schools in Japan, raising awareness and taking action on the United Nations Sustainable Development Goals (SDGs).

-However, the leadership team recognized the need for a more defined mission and vision for YFF, as focusing on all SDGs proved to be ineffective.
-Thus, in late 2023, after numerous planning sessions and increased involvement from university students, YFF transitioned into a non-profit organization with a focus on improving the quality of education in both underdeveloped and developed countries.
+As the organization grew, the leadership team recognized the need for a clearer and more focused mission.
+Attempting to address all 17 SDGs proved too broad and diluted our impact.
+After extensive planning sessions and increased involvement from university students, YFF transitioned in late 2023 into a nonprofit organization with a more defined focus: improving the quality of education in both developing and developed countries.

 Message from Founder